K-Sato1995/gatsbyBlog/content/posts/Active-Record-Query-Interface(Conditions)/index.md

   - ActiveRecord
   - Rails
 published: true
-description: "This is a pure copy&paste of a part from Active Record Query Interface — Ruby on Rails Guides.
-The guide is very thorough and super informative."
+description: 'This is a pure copy&paste of a part from Active Record Query Interface — Ruby on Rails Guides.
+The guide is very thorough and super informative.'
 ---

 ## Introduction

 This is a pure copy&paste of a part from [Active Record Query Interface — Ruby on Rails Guides](https://guides.rubyonrails.org/active_record_querying.html#conditions).
 The guide is very thorough and super informative.